sougata-github/react-advanced/design-patterns/readme.md

 ### Fatory

 The Factory Design Pattern is a way to create objects without specifying exactly what kind of object you're creating.
 It's like having a `factory` that makes objects for us, based on some conditions or inputs.

+### Compound Component

+The Compound Component Design Pattern allows for creating more flexible, resuable, and easy-to-combine components.
+It involves splitting a complex component into smaller, individual subcomponents that can be used together but maintain some degree of internal control over their behaviour.

+This pattern is useful when you want to create a component that has multiple subcomponents, but you want to maintain the ability to customise or control the behaviour of each subcomponent from the parent or container.